wot-oss/proposal/README.md

 ## Introduction

-The proposal repository first objective is to give a place where community memebers can document their design ideas for WoT projects.
+The repository first objective is to give a place where community memebers can document their design ideas for WoT projects.
 The structure of this repository is heavily inspired by the [golang proposal system](https://github.com/golang/proposal).

 Each design change must be discussed on a proposal issue.
 When needed, a document expressing the change motivations is merged inside this repository and refrenced to the issue with a precise [naming schema](#design-documents).

-Users must adhere to the [Code of Conduct](#code-of-conduct) of the community when discussing a proposal.
+Users must adhere to the [code of conduct](#code-of-conduct) of the community when discussing a proposal.
 Partecipating to the project evolutions needs to be a pleasant experience for everyone.
 We pursue a friendly, welcoming environment where everyone can express his ideas, always feeling at home.

-This document will describe the whole proposal workflow, from the opening of a proposal issue, to the acceptance or refusal of design changes through discussion and engagement of the community.
+This document will describe the whole proposal workflow, from the opening of an issue, to the acceptance or refusal of design changes through discussion and engagement of the community.

 ## What should be considered as a 'Proposal' ?

-Everything that is related to a design change of any of the wot-open-source-project repositories can be considered as a proposal to the projects themselves.
+Proposals are essentially design changes of any of the wot-open-source-project repositories.

-Bugs, chores and changes related to external components are not considered as proposals.
-These issues must be tagged accordingly, without the need of a proposal document.
+Bugs, chores and changes related to external components are not considered as such.
+These issues must be tagged accordingly on their corresponding repositories.

-If in doubt, you can always file a proposal.
+If you doubt the issue nature, and you feel it could be considered a design change to one project, you can always file a proposal.

 ## The proposal process

 Each proposal can be either accepted or declined.
-The process of reviewing proposals relies on the following workflow:
+The process of reviewing them relies on the following workflow:

-1. The proposal author *creates an issue* describing the proposal.\
+1. The proposal author *creates an issue* describing their proposed design changes.\
-    The proposal filed at this point **DO NOT** need documentation related to it
+    At this point the issue **DO NOT** need documentation related to it

-2. The discussion under the issue **must be managed by the author of the proposal**.
-The discussion engagemnet will affect the proposal status which in the end can be:
+2. The discussion under the issue **must be managed by its author**.
+The discussion engagemnet will affect the proposal status which in the end can either be:
      - Accepted
      - Declined
      - In need of a design documentation file

-4. if the discussion needs a more detailed description, the author must then provide more insights with the filing of a related [design documentation](#design-documents) in markdown format.
+3. if the discussion needs a more detailed description, the author must then provide more insights with the filing of a related [design documentation](#design-documents) in markdown format.
 The document should adress the concerns arised from the discussion thread on the issue, completing the information available at that moment.

-5. After the filing of the document, the discussion will continue under the proposal issue.
+4. After the filing of the document, the discussion will continue under the proposal issue.
 In the end the proposal will be *accepted* or *declined* accordingly to the outcomes of the discussion itself.

 A proposal can be flagged with other [statuses](#proposal-statuses) described more in depth in the [review workflow](#proposals-review).